-Associate Director of Global Education
+Director of Global Education

-E-mail: deguzmak@dickinson.edu

-Associate Director of Global Education
+E-mail: brandaus@dickinson.edu Director of Global Education

-E-mail: deguzmak@dickinson.edu
+E-mail: brandaus@dickinson.edu

 Major Emergency Protocol:

 If you need to contact the Center for Global Study and Engagement after hours for emergency assistance in a very serious situation, call the Dickinson College Public Safety 24-Hour Hotline 717-245-1111, identify yourself and the program, describe the emergency briefly, and give a number for call back.
 The operator will locate the proper Center for Global Study and Engagement staff, who will return the call.